 Q: What is the minimum score required for the Graduate Record Exam (GRE)?

-A: We do not have a minimum score on GRE.
-Ideally, our applicants would have a qualitative and quantitative score of 302 or greater, and a writing score of 4 or greater.
-Individual area scores should exceed approximately the 50 percentile.
+A: The minimum scores for the GRE are quantitative reasoning 150, verbal reasoning 150, and analytic writing 3.5.
 The GRE is one of many criteria that we use to evaluate eligibility for admission into the Nurse Anesthesia program.
-The personal interview, grades, recommendations and experience are all evaluated individually.
-GREs must be taken within the last 5 years.
-The Analytical Writing test of the GRE is required.
+The personal interview, grades, recommendations, and experience are all evaluated individually.
+GREs must be taken within the last 5 years for all applicants.
+The analytical writing test of the GRE is required.

 Q: How do I spend time with a CRNA observing cases?

-A: It is highly recommended that you contact a CRNA in your facility regarding observation of an anesthesia provider.
+A: It is highly recommended that you contact a CRNA in your facility regarding observation.
 Some facilities are reticent to allow outside individuals to observe due to HIPAA regulations; however, it is typically easier to observe in the facility where you are an employee than another facility.

 Q: How many students are accepted each year?

-A: The number accepted each year depends upon the number of qualified applicants interviewed and the number of clinical slots available.
+A: The number accepted each year depends upon the number of qualified applicants interviewed and the number of clinical opportunities available.
 This number varies from year to year.
-Typically, 55 to 65 students are accepted each year.
+Typically, 65-75 students are accepted each year.

 Q: I was not accepted and wish to reapply.
 What is the process?